-The total average annual ortho-P discharge ranged from approximately 2,800 kg P/d to 4,620 kg P/d for the four year period and demonstrated an overall downward trend.
-There appears to be a distinct reduction in load values from the two different sampling requirements under the Section 13267 Letter (2012/13 through 2013/14 data) and the subsequent Nutrient Watershed Permit (2014/14 and 2015/16 data).
+The total average annual ortho-P discharge ranged from approximately 3,070 kg P/d to 4,620 kg P/d for the five year period and demonstrated an overall downward trend.
+There appears to be a distinct reduction in load values from the two different sampling requirements under the Section 13267 Letter (2012/13 through 2013/14 data) and the subsequent Nutrient Watershed Permit (2014/15 through 2016/17 data).
 The basis for this load reduction might be due to the sampling requirements under the two different sampling requirements.
 Composite or grab samples were required for the Section 13267 Letter and grab samples under the Nutrient Watershed Permit.
 Ortho-P is time sensitive for analysis, especially for non-filtered samples.
 Due to this difference in sampling requirements, it is difficult to draw any conclusions from the overall dataset.

-The South Bay contributed the highest ortho-P load.
-The largest overall contributor of ortho-P is EBMUD, followed by EBDA and Palo Alto.
+The South Bay received the highest ortho-P load.
+The largest overall discharger of ortho-P is EBMUD, followed by EBDA and Palo Alto.

-5.7 Total Phosphorus Analysis
+5.8 Total Phosphorus Analysis

-The total average annual TP discharge ranged from approximately 3,720 kg P/d to nearly 3,950 kg P/d for the four year period.
-The Subembayment trending has a combination of decreasing, flat, or increasing TP loads.
-The South Bay contributed the highest TP load and it is increasing.
-The largest overall contributor of TP is EBMUD, followed by EBDA and Palo Alto.
+The total average annual TP discharge ranged from approximately 3,720 kg P/d to 4,110 kg P/d for the five year period.
+Unlike the ortho-P sampling, the TP sampling are composite for both the Section 13267 Letter data and the Nutrient Watershed Permit.
+However, the Section 13267 Letter data required sampling during peak flows as previously discussed.

+The dry season trending by Subembayments are either flat or increasing.
+Of the Subembayments, the South Bay received the largest TP load and it is trending upwards for the dry season.
+The largest overall discharger of TP based on average annual loads is EBMUD, followed by EBDA and Palo Alto.

-The seasonal TP load reductions from the wet to dry season are most pronounced for San Pablo Bay, Central Bay, and Lower South Bay Subembayments.
+The seasonal variation of TP discharge loads from the wet to dry season (based on the percent difference) are most pronounced for San Pablo Bay, Central Bay, and Lower South Bay Subembayments.
 In contrast, the South Bay and Suisun Subembayments do not appear to have a significant variation in TP loading between the wet and dry season.